imabelaus/Market-Value-Prediction/README.md

 ## Introduction

 This document analyses the **complete FIFA 19 video game dataset**, which contains attributes for every player registered in the latest edition of FIFA 19 database.
-The code was runned in R Studio, and it contains exploratory analysis, data mining and modelling to predict the market value of professional footballers contained in the FIFA 19 videogame developed by EA Games.
+The dataset was extracted from Kaggle (https://www.kaggle.com/karangadiya/fifa19) and the code was runned in R Studio.
+The project contains exploratory analysis, data mining and machine learning modelling analysis to predict the market value of professional soccer players.

+### Main problem

+Lack of info

+Models (too expensive)

-### Objective
+### Objectives

+Providing insights: Assist player signings by filtering datapoints in dataset.

 Make a model to predict market value of fooball players.